You want smart political talk without the meltdowns?

 The damage was done under Biden and under Obama and Biden.

-And furthermore, fund terror with Islamic Jihad and Hezbollah in the out of Lebanon in the north and fund the Houthi rebels and then fire their own ballistic missiles into Israel.
+And as a result, they were able to foment more terror in the region and help plot, plan, and scheme what happened on October 7, 23, and furthermore, fund terror with Islamic Jihad and Hezbollah out of Lebanon in the north and fund the Houthi rebels and then fire their own ballistic missiles into Israel.

-That's all this all lies at the feet of the failure, the mess, the disaster.
+This all lies at the feet of the failure, the mess, the disaster.

 That was Joe Biden's presidency.

-And every American that is murdered and raped and a victim of violent crime, and if there's ever a terror attack by a Biden Harris, unvetted, illegal, it's all blood on their hands, but they'll want to blame Trump.
+And every American that is murdered and raped and a victim of violent crime, and if there's ever a terror attack by a Biden-Harris, unvetted, illegal, it's all blood on their hands, but they'll want to blame Trump.

-Well, meanwhile, they were probably sitting on the verge of regime change because they were so broke because Donald Trump's sanctions were so effective and Biden didn't keep them up.
+When meanwhile, they were probably sitting on the verge of regime change because they were so broke because Donald Trump's sanctions were so effective and Biden didn't keep them up.

 I mean, so every one of these things is hard.